 People often ask questions related to the appeal process, and in almost every case your question will be answered in one of the following documents.
 If these documents fail to address your concerns or questions please contact us directly so that we may assist you.
 To view these documents please click on the links below:

-- The Rules of Practice and Procedures provide the rules for handling your appeal with the Office of Hearing Examiner.
+VIEW the Rules of Practice and Procedures.The Rules of Practice and Procedure provide the rules for most cases filed with the Office of Hearing Examiner.

-- You can look up contact information by visiting the online directory at http://www.seattle.gov/directory/.
+You can look up contact information by visiting the online directory at http://www.seattle.gov/directory/.

 This information is in our annual report and can be found by visiting http://www.seattle.gov/examiner/annualrep.htm.

 Viewing some of these documents may require Adobe Acrobat.
-To get a free copy click on the link above and follow the directions.
+To get a free copy click on the link and follow the directions.